addy-ai/langdrive/README.md

 Create a chatbot using Google Drive.
 Make it smart and store data by connecting it to you or your visitors' google drive account.

-This repo comes with a built-in Chatbot UI for easy 1-click [deployment](#1-click-deploy).
-Developers can install this repo via NPM for use in node.
+Select your AI Model and optionally connect you and/or your users' google drive.
+Node developers can `npm install langDrive` to access our `DriveUtils` and `DriveChatbot` classes.
 Individuals may use a free deployed instance of this service by vising addy-ai.com.
 ChatGPT, HuggingFace, or more LLM Google [OAuth2](https://developers.google.com/identity/protocols/oauth2) keys are required to run your own instance (create credentials for a web app oAuth).
 Read our tutorial on OAuth2 on our [blog](https://addy.beehiiv.com/).

 ## 1 CLICK DEPLOY